involving or based on experience and observation: the experiential learning associated with employment.

 - Preventing distortion

-- Getting the video onto a DVD and into a duplicator or on-line
+- Getting the video onto an on-line service, such as Vimeo

 - Getting the video into a computer for editing (one-on-one training can include video editing lessons)